gta-chaos-mod/Trilogy-ASI-Script/README.md

 	2. Or you just press `Start` right away
 4. Suffer

+## Is there a list of all effects?
+Of course!
+Here's a [spreadsheet](http://bit.ly/gta-sa-chaos-mod) that has all of them!

 ## My game's crashing!
 Great!
 Create an issue with the `.log` and `.dmp` files from the `CrashDumps` folder.
 (Best to archive them into a `.zip` file or similar)